Have you ever thought about using fitness for stress management? If not, I’m sure you’ll change your mind after this post.

 Stress and you

 We have already discussed how stress impacts your health.
-It’s such a silent threat that many people only realize how serious it is when they are going through a burnout.
+It’s such a silent threat that many people only realize how serious it is when they’re going through a burnout.

 The problem about stress is that, on paper, it’s impossible to live without it.

-It’s the “fight or flight” state of alertness that keeps us safe, even today.
+It’s the “fight, flight or freeze” state of alertness that keeps us safe, even today.

 We may not need to protect our “caves” from giant monsters anymore, but we have to:

 - safeguard our beloved ones

 Besides, our attention is continuously required.

 We know multitasking does more damage than good.
 Yet, it’s a challenge for more most of us to focus on only one thing at a time.
 And it’s not necessarily because we want to keep on multitasking.

 Try telling your boss you can’t get a second assignment or responsibility because you are already working on something?